brittany-city/accre/README.md

 #### Project Status: Complete

 ## Motivation
-Nashville Software School's Data Science cohort was approached by Vanderbilt's Advanced Computing Center for Research and Education (ACCRE) to
+Nashville Software School's Data Science cohort was approached by Vanderbilt's Advanced Computing Center for Research and Education (ACCRE) to improve their team's effectiveness in supporting the institutions computing requests.

 ## Project Goals
 * Were there lots of small jobs submitted together as an array?